marckol/modules/README.md

 # modules
-An other library and approach to manage modules in javascript
+A javascript library/approach to manage modules in javascript with no dependency